gboehl/econpizza/docs/the_yaml.rst

         ~ r = maximum(1, rn)  # zero lower bound on nominal rates
         ~ log(beta) = (1-rho_beta)*log(betaSS) + rho_beta*log(betaLag) + e_beta  # exogenous discount factor shock

-Equations.
-The central part of the yaml.
+``equations``.
+The most central part of the yaml.
 Here you define the model equations, which will then be parsed such that each equation prefixed by a `~` must hold.
 Use ``xPrime`` for variable `x` in `t+1` and ``xLag`` for `t-1`.
 Access steady-state values with ``xSS``.
 You could specify a representative agent model with just stating the equations block (additional to variables).
 Importantly, ``equations`` are *not* executed subsequently but simultaneously!
 Note that you need one equation for each variable defined in ``variables``.

 .. code-block::

     parameters: [ theta, psi, phi_pi, phi_y, rho, h, eta, rho_beta, chi ]

-Use the ``parameters`` block to define any parameters.
+Use the ``parameters`` block to define any *parameters*.
 Parameters are treated the same as variables, but they are time invariant.
 During steady state search they are treated exactly equally.
 For this reason their values are provided in the `steady_state` block.

 .. code-block::